 For a period of time NBC stunted with having an interconnected story line or character crossover between their New York City set sitcom block which aired on Thursday nights.
 Seinfeld was the only one of the shows which refused to take part.

 The trivia items below may give away important plot points.

 In the very first episode, the first conversation was between George and Jerry about a button.
 In the very last episode, when they were sitting in jail, the last conversation they had was the same thing about the button.

 Larry David, co-creator and executive producer, appears several times throughout the series.
 He is the voice of George M. Steinbrenner III, The Man In The Cape (Frank's divorce lawyer), the owner of a newsstand (in the "Chinese Gum" episode he sells George gum), and the man who orders the Kosher meal (in the episode "The Airport").
 He was also one of the last voices heard on the show, as the prisoner who yells "I'm gonna cut you!" at the very end of the final episode.

 In the episode in which Kramer options his coffee table book for a movie and moves to Florida, several newspaper headlines are featured as he runs for condo council president.
 In smaller print on these pages, other headlines read, "Larry David Gets Hole in One" "Larry Dvid Injures Elbow", and "Larry David Never To Play Golf Again".

 Susan Ross, George's fiancée, was killed off because the cast found it very difficult to work with Heidi Swedberg.
-According to Jason Alexander, while they liked Swedberg personally, they did not have a good working relationship with her.
+According to Jason Alexander, while they liked Swedberg personally, Alexander was having difficulty playing his scenes with her.
 Julia Louis-Dreyfus joked about killing her which gave Larry David the idea to kill her character.